xdiegocs/xdiegocs/README.md

 - 📫 How to reach me **dctrs.gutierrez@gmail.com**

-- 📄 About me [Me gusta el deporte, ver peliculas, series, escuchar musica y programar]
+- 📄 About me [I like sports, watch Movies, Series, listen to Music and Programming]

 <h3 align="left">Connect with me:</h3>
 <p align="left">